raspberrypilearning/contrast-checker/en/step_1.md

 --- task ---

 Under 'Background color' enter the hex code for your background colour.
+This will be your `primary`, `secondary` or `tertiary` hex colours.

 ![A screenshot of the contrast checker website.
 The hex code underneath background color is highlighted.](images/back-color.png)